Published on

 I also tried coding on it.
 Because I'm too lazy to install Vscode, git etc. locally, I just use GitHub Codespace to code.
 It works great!
 The keyboard is still very pleasant to type on.

 I think that's it for this post.
 Thank you for reading until the end.
-If you also happen to have unused old laptop lying around, why not try to upgrade it?
+If you also happen to have an unused old laptop lying around, why not try to upgrade it?
 It is fun and you will learn a lot.
 You can give it to your siblings or children for light use.
 Or save it for yourself as an emergency laptop.

 Tata!